How it all began…………

 Raucous Chorus was born and is here to stay.

-The learning process began – now almost 6 years on we have a membership approaching the 300 mark and regularly have around 60 -80 people attend our weekly meetings.
+The learning process began – now we are about to celebrate our 10 year anniversary.
+We have a membership of over 300 and regularly have around 60 -80 people attend our weekly meetings.

 The thing we all love most about this choir is that it has become so much more than just the chance to sing.
-Friendships have been made, people who have been unwell or, in fact, are recovering from serious illness are finding it a huge support and we still miss Jamie, our youngest member, who has moved on to senior school and can’t spare the time.
+Friendships have been made, people who have been unwell or, in fact, are recovering from serious illness are finding it a huge support and we still miss Jamie, our youngest member, who has grown up and moved on to adulthood.

 Although we never planned to perform we have raised money for Weldmar, BAVLAP Dementia week and Macmillan and have entertained the town and our friends and families as part of The Beaminster Festival, at Christmas around the tree in The Square and at various tea parties and carol sessions put on for our families.